 The dashboard was last updated on January 5, 2021.

 To view the COVID-19 Reopening Dashboard PDF, click here.

-The BCREA Economics team has created the COVID-19 Reopening Dashboard to help REALTORS® monitor the evolution of the BC economy as the province gradually reopens.
-This dashboard focuses on the sectors and activities that have been most significantly impacted by the pandemic and the province's subsequent state of emergency.
+The BCREA Economics team has created the COVID-19 Reopening Dashboard to help REALTORS® monitor the evolution of the economy as BC navigates the recovery.
+This dashboard focuses on the sectors and activities that have been most significantly impacted by the pandemic and the province’s subsequent state of emergency.

-To monitor the province's progress toward a "new normal," we benchmark each indicator to February 2020, the month before the pandemic was declared.
-This dashboard will be updated each month.
+To monitor the province’s progress, we benchmark each indicator to February 2020, the month before the pandemic was declared.
+This dashboard is updated each month.

 - The Housing Market

 As BC households and the real estate sector adhered to physical distancing measures, home sales and new listings dropped dramatically.

 The shutdown of physical stores and restaurants in BC negatively impacted retail sales and restaurant reservations.
 This, combined with many people working from home, dramatically decreased movement in retail and restaurant spaces, public transit, and workplaces.